Links on Android Authority may earn us a commission. Learn more.

 It manages 21 hours of continuous playback, and the Wi-Fi, Bluetooth LDAC, and aptX HD support help make streaming a breeze.
 You can also use the Open App access to play from your favorite streaming apps like Tidal, Apple Music, and Spotify.

-FiiO’s M11 is another high-tech angular option that might put a slight strain on your wallet.
-It’s a true audiophile’s friend, and the giant 5.15-inch HD display feels like you’re working with a second phone.
+FiiO’s M11 Plus is another high-tech option that might put a slight strain on your wallet.
+It’s a true audiophile’s friend, and the large 5.5-inch HD display feels like you’re working with a second phone.

-Beneath that beautiful display, you’ll find an Android-powered Samsung Exynos 7872 chipset along with 3GB of RAM and 32GB of expandable storage.
-It’s a breeze to charge thanks to the USB-C port, which is handy because you may only manage around 13 hours of playback per charge.
-FiiO selected two AKM AK4493 DACs as the heart and soul of its audio playback, and the 2.5mm, 3.5mm, and 4.4mm headphone jacks allow for superior flexibility.
+Beneath that beautiful display, you’ll find a Snapdragon 660 chipset along with 4GB of RAM and 64GB of storage.
+It’s a breeze to charge thanks to the USB-C port, which is handy because you might only get 11.5 hours of life from the 6,000,Ah battery.
+Thankfully, it supports 27W charging.

 See also: The best USB-C cables you can buy

-The M11 also adds all-new dynamic EQ to the mix, giving you the freedom to adjust your sound by 12dB in either direction.
-FiiO’s M11 already looks and acts like a phone, but you can actually connect the device right to your phone and control the playback remotely.
+FiiO selected two ES9068AS DAC chips as the heart and soul of its audio playback, and the 2.5mm, 3.5mm, and 4.4mm headphone jacks allow for superior flexibility.
+The M11 Plus already looks and acts like a phone, but you can actually connect the device right to your phone and control the playback remotely.
 It might be a tricky feature to figure out but think of the audio quality.

 Sony NW-WS623 Wearable Walkman